toptensoftware/codeonly/readme.md

-Consider the following component which implements a custom anchor link that has special click handling (eg: this could be a router link that invoke a routing mechanism rather than normal browser navigation)
+Consider the following component which implements a custom anchor link that has special click handling (eg: this could be a router link that invokes a custom routing mechanism rather than normal browser navigation)

 ```js
 export class MyLink extends Component